obi-a/uptime_monitor/README.md

 uptime_monitor
 ==============

-Website uptime monitor plugin for Ragios
+Website uptime monitor plugin for Ragios - uses real web browsers to monitor web pages for uptime.

 ##Specification:
 Using a real web browser, this plugin checks a webpage at the specified time intervals, to ensure that the specified elements of the page are still loading correctly.